Inverse renormalization group of spin glasses

 Nevertheless, the spin glass is an intrinsically interesting topic.
 To study spin glasses, and more generally disordered systems, one must investigate the behavior of a system which manifests some form of inconsistency or imperfection in its construction.
 Spin glasses have a direct connection with the experimental aspect of science.
 Disorder, more generally, emerges in all subfields of physics.
 It is of interest that the above concepts extend beyond physical problems and are relevant for topics such as combinatorial optimization, neural networks, or multi-agent systems~\citep{Mezard1987}.
 Given the broad impact of spin glasses in the mathematical and physical sciences, it is of vital importance that we extend the framework of statistical physics in order to accelerate the computational studies of these systems~\citep{PhysRevLett.54.924}.

-In this manuscript we introduce inverse renormalization group transformations to spin glasses.
+In this Letter we introduce inverse renormalization group transformations~\citep{PhysRevLett.89.275701,PhysRevLett.128.081603,PhysRevB.99.075113,PhysRevLett.121.260601,Shiina2021,waveletrg} to spin glasses.
 Starting from lattices of volume $V=8^{3}$ in the case of the three-dimensional Edwards-Anderson model we apply a set of inverse transformations to construct lattices of volume $V'=128^{3}$.
-The method is implemented on an effective Hamiltonian which comprises overlap degrees of freedom~\citep{PhysRevLett.55.2606,PhysRevLett.112.175701,PhysRevB.98.174205,PhysRevB.98.174206}, and approximates the inversion of a standard renormalization group transformation, suitable for the study of disordered systems~\citep{Southern_1977,PhysRevB.37.7745,2302.08459}, with machine learning algorithms.
-We additionally explore if the method is capable of producing approximate configurations for lattice volumes that have not yet been accessed by supercomputers and large-scale simulations in the study of spin glasses~\citep{PhysRevB.73.224432,PhysRevB.88.224416}.
+The method is implemented on an effective Hamiltonian which comprises overlap degrees of freedom~\citep{PhysRevLett.55.2606,PhysRevLett.112.175701,PhysRevB.98.174205,PhysRevB.98.174206}, and approximates the inversion of a standard renormalization group transformation suitable for the study of disordered systems~\citep{Southern_1977,PhysRevB.37.7745,2302.08459} with machine learning algorithms.
+We additionally explore if the method is capable of producing approximate configurations for lattice volumes that have not yet been accessed by supercomputers~\citep{PhysRevB.88.224416} and large-scale simulations~\citep{PhysRevB.73.224432} in the study of spin glasses.

-Inverse renormalization group methods have been implemented before in statistical physics or quantum field theory~\citep{PhysRevLett.89.275701,PhysRevLett.128.081603,PhysRevB.99.075113,PhysRevLett.121.260601,Shiina2021,waveletrg} but, to our knowledge, this manuscript documents the first use of the inverse renormalization group to study a disordered system.
-Previous implementations, which in principle enable the iterative generation of configurations for increasing lattice size, are limited to applications on exactly-solvable models or systems for which the critical fixed point is known to high numerical accuracy: examples are the Ising model~\citep{PhysRevLett.89.275701,PhysRevB.99.075113,Shiina2021} and the $\phi^{4}$ theory~\citep{PhysRevLett.128.081603}.
+To our knowledge, this Letter documents the first implementation of the inverse renormalization group to study a disordered system.
+Previous work is limited to applications on exactly-solvable models or systems for which the critical fixed point is known to high numerical accuracy: examples are the Ising model~\citep{PhysRevLett.89.275701,PhysRevB.99.075113,Shiina2021} and the $\phi^{4}$ theory~\citep{PhysRevLett.128.081603}.
 In comparison to spin glasses, the aforementioned systems can be easily simulated, in high dimensions and to large lattice volumes.
-Consequently, we explore if, by generating approximate configurations for lattice volumes that are not accessible by supercomputers and large-scale simulations, this manuscript documents the first implemenentation of the inverse renormalization group to obtain a result that is, at the time of writing, inaccessible by other computational means.
+Consequently, we explore if, by generating approximate configurations for lattice volumes that are not accessible by supercomputers and large-scale simulations, this Letter documents the first implemenentation of the inverse renormalization group to obtain a result pertinent to the calculation of critical exponents that is, at the time of writing, inaccessible by other computational means.